Board of Directors

 Suzanne Sinegal McGill

-Suzanne is Co-Founder and President of Rwanda Girls Initiative; a non-profit organization founded in 2008 and focused on educating girls in Rwanda.
-Additionally, she serves on the St. Thomas School Board, is an Advisor to the Sinegal Family Foundation, past Board Member for the Foundation for Early Learning and Seattle Children’s Hospital Guild Board, is currently a World Affairs Council Fellow and devotes significant time related to her children’s school and activities.
+Suzanne is Co-Founder and President of Rwanda Girls Initiative.
+Additionally, she is an Advisor to the Sinegal Family Foundation, a member of the College’s Board of Advisors at Georgetown University and has served on a number of non-profit boards including, the Foundation for Early Learning, Seattle Children’s Hospital Guild Board, and St. Thomas School.
+She was a World Affairs Council Fellow in 2016 and was named by Goldman Sachs as one of the Most Intriguing Entrepreneurs of 2017 at their Builders and Innovators Summit for her work with Rwanda Girls Initiative.
+Suzanne also devotes significant time related to her children’s schools and activities.
 She passionately believes education, particularly the education of women and girls, is one of the most powerful tools we have to break the cycle of poverty.
 Suzanne holds a Bachelor of Arts degree in Sociology from the University of Washington in Seattle, Washington and a Master of Arts degree in Clinical Psychology from Antioch University in Los Angeles, California.
-She lives in Bellevue, Washington with her husband and three children.
+She lives in Medina, Washington with her husband T.J.
+McGill and their three children.

 Shalisan is Co-Founder and VP/Treasurer of Rwanda Girls Initiative.
 Prior to founding RGI, Shal worked in the investment business at both Ragen MacKenzie and The Rainier Group.
 She has devoted time and energy as a trustee on the boards for Seattle Children’s Hospital Foundation, Seattle Children’s Hospital Guild Association, and the Seattle Art Museum.
 Shal is heavily involved in her four children’s schools working on capital campaigns, development committees, annual funds and auctions.
 Shal has a BA in Economics from the University of Washington and lives in Bellevue, WA.